byuflowlab/CCBlade.jl/docs/src/tutorial.md

 We can extract all the same partial derivatives that we got in the AD case.

 ```@example openmdao
 J = prob.compute_totals(of=["T", "Q"], wrt=["r", "chord", "theta", "Rhub", "Rtip", "pitch", "precone", "Vinf", "Omega", "rho"])
 ```

 Using BenchmarkTools shows that the AD version is 4x faster than the OpenMDAO.jl version, but is not likely to be faster for more complex solves.

+[^1]: The underlying computations/theory is unified across the two methods, but the output conventions differ to match common usage in the respective domains.
+The only input that is changed internally is the direction of positive camber.
+Most outputs are negated to follow propeller conventions.
+See theory guide if interested in more detail.
+If the airfoils were symmetric then for the most part the propeller is just the turbine outputs but with flipped signs.